biocompibens/cellmodelling/README.md

 ## Quick start :
 A basic example on P30 mice ependymal tissue
- 1) download the following folder
- 2) open a console in the downloaded folder.
   * to reconstruct the ependymal tissue (reconstruction by SET):

 ```